jdberry/tag/README.md

 	tag --match \* *

-Turn on --tags display mode for this operation to additionally show those tags:
+Turn on --tags display mode for this operation to additionally show the tags on file:

 	tag --match \* --tags *